alexch/codelikethis/public/projects/today_i_learned_web.md

 And a when of:
 `2018-01-01T12:15:00+0400`

-**When**

-A user visits the URL path:
+**When** a user visits the URL path:

 `/facts`

-**Then**

-The web-page should display a list of HTML formatted TIL entry including exactly one with:
+**Then** the web-page should display a list of HTML formatted TIL entry including exactly one with:

 | Attribute   | Value                                                                            |
 | :---------- | :------                                                                          |